435 Results

 Coffee TalksCoffee Talks are free information sessions provided at the Burnsville Senior Center.
 We ask you to register for each talk you'd like to attend so the presenter and we can better plan.Category -

 Community Dinner SeriesCommunity EventsThe Community Dinner Series is a welcoming space for neighbors to come together over a shared meal.
 Each event highlights a different culture through food, stories, and connection.
-The purpose is to build relationships, celebrate diversity, and strengthen our community...one dinner at a time.Winter-Spring 2026 -
+The purpose is to build relationships, celebrate diversity, and strengthen our community...one dinner at a time.
+January 23: Join us for an evening of connection, conversation, and delicious food as we celebrate African American culture and cuisine.
+This welcoming dinner brings our community together to honor tradition, heritage, and the stories behind every dish.
+March 6: This special evening will celebrate Middle Eastern culture, highlighting the richness of its food, traditions, and stories.
+Through shared dining and meaningful conversation, we aim to build relationships, celebrate diversity, and strengthen our community—one dinner at a time.Winter-Spring 2026 -

 Community Education DonationsDonationsCategory -